Clark International Airport: Air traffic control tower

 In 2020, the Clark International Airport Corporation (CIAC) announced plans to construct the tallest air traffic control tower in the Philippines which will stand around 54 m in height.
 The tower was projected to be complete by December 2021.
 However, the project is only 61 percent complete as of December 2023 due to design issues and pending approval from the Civil Aviation Authority of the Philippines and the Clark Development Corporation.

 Second hangar

-On March 12, 2024, Elmar Lutter, Lufthansa Technik Philippines President announced the groundbreaking project of the P8.4-billion ($150 million) hangar facility at Clark International Airport.
-Its planned second hangar was unveiled during the Philippine officials' Berlin, Germany visit, led by President Bongbong Marcos and Alfredo E. Pascual.
+On March 12, 2024, Lufthansa Technik Philippines president Elmar Lutter announced the groundbreaking project of an (US$150-million) hangar facility at Clark International Airport, the airport's second hangar.
+The planned hangar was unveiled during President Bongbong Marcos' visit to Germany.